 4. Direct flights

 Except with the dates, times and destinations if you be flexible with the flights (direct or not) you can save a lot.
-Sometimes is cheaper to fly from Sydney to Singapore and then to Hong Kong, that fly directly from Sydney to Hong Kong (this is just an example, and I haven’t check if that is right).
+Sometimes is cheaper to fly from Sydney to Singapore and then to Hong Kong, that flies directly from Sydney to Hong Kong (this is just an example, and I haven’t check if that is right).
 I just want to make a point here, and I hope you follow it.

 In order to find cheap flights make sure you search as many flight search websites as possible.
 It’s important to check more sites before you book, the prices vary, and you don’t want to miss the best deal for you.